talhafayyaz123/medium-blog/docs/cli.md

 2. **Name**: You will be asked to provide a name for the query (e.g., 'ListingQuery').
 This name is also required, and validation ensures that it is not empty.

-Once you complete the prompt, the necessary query file will be generated, ready for customization as needed.
+Once you complete the prompt, the necessary query files will be generated, ready for customization as needed.

 ## FAQ